hpoppe/speech_emotion_recognition/README.md

 # Speech Emotion Recognition (SER) - Bachelor's Thesis (SoSe 2023)

 This repository contains the code and experimental setup for my Bachelor's Thesis on Speech Emotion Recognition.
-It implements various deep learning approaches and neural network architectures across different datasets.
+It compares various neural network architectures across different datasets to evaluate their performance and robustness.

 ## Project Structure